Part III - Improving Your Workflow

 This sounds like a job for

-.
-We'll get an error if we try to use it on a directory without any options, so we need to explicitly say we're looking to delete a directory:$ rm -r src/flash
+rm.
+We'll get an error if we try to use it on a directory without any options, so we need to explicitly say we're looking to delete a directory:$ rm -r src/flash -

 It's tempting to use the

-will fail to delete those, report errors, and continue deleting the others.
-But if we want to be precise, we're better off explicitly deleting each of the others:$ rm -r .a .b .c .d
+.and..directories.
+Practically speaking, this is okay becausermwill fail to delete those, report errors, and continue deleting the others.
+But if we want to be precise, we're better off explicitly deleting each of the others:$ rm -r .a .b .c .d -

 We'll use